 Those who have not had hepatitis A and who have not been vaccinated against it are at risk of catching the disease.

-protect someone exposed to the virus if given within two weeks of contact.
-A
+The vaccine can protect someone exposed to the virus if given within two weeks of contact.

 Vaccination is recommended for the following higher-risk groups: